PSDI-UK/dlmonte-container/README.md

 ### Metadata for the PSDI Resource Catalogue
-The file `psdi-tool-store-metadata.json` houses metadata for the container image which is used by the
+The file `psdi-tool-store-metadata.json` houses metadata for the container image which is used by the prototype
 [PSDI Tool Store](https://psdi-uk.github.io/psdi-tool-store/).
 Ideally the information in this file would be updated as part of a CI/CD pipeline, but for now its contents are 'static'.
-This is something to explore in the future.
+This is something that may be explored.